Alain Badiou's Mistake: Two Postulates of Dialectic Materialism

-\end{rmk} Given these conditions, a topos is called Grothendieck and it retains a geometric morphism $\Es \to \sets$ related to these sheaf-representations even if the sheaf-functor does not have to result with an external Heyting algebra structure such as $T$.
-This only occurs if the morphism $\Es \to \sets$ is bounded and thus logical.
-More generally, when working over the $2$-category of elementary topoi $\Top$, if $f: \Es \to \Fs$ is a geometric morphism which is bounded, there is an inclusion $\Es \into \Fs^{\CEE}$, where $\CEE$ is an 'internal category' of $\Fs$.
+In particular, this alternative definition suggests that \textit{materiality itself is not inevitably a logical question}\endnote{More precisely, when working over the $2$-category of elementary topoi $\Top$, if $f: \Es \to \Fs$ is a geometric morphism which is bounded, there is an inclusion $\Es \into \Fs^{\CEE}$, where $\CEE$ is an 'internal category' of $\Fs$.
 This follows from the so called Giraud--Mitchell--Diaconescu-theorem.
 Unless the geometric morphism $\gamma: \Es \to \sets$ is bounded, the $\gamma^*(\Omega_{\Es})$ does not need to be a complete Heyting algebra.
-Only in the bounded, 'strong' case $\gamma_*(\Omega_{\Es})$ is an external complete Heyting algebra and it is then the full subcategory of open objects in $\Es$\footnote{Ibid., 150.}.
+Only in the bounded, 'strong' case $\gamma_*(\Omega_{\Es})$ is an external complete Heyting algebra and it is then the full subcategory of open objects in $\Es$.
+Ibid., 150.}.